UCLALibrary/research-tips/_tutorials/2021-08-25-networking.md

 Every person in a university setting — including professors, teaching assistants, and peers — can be a valuable resource.
 Every class session is an opportunity to interact with them!
 Even if your goal is not to be a professor or a researcher, your fellow scholars still have a lot to offer.

 Click on the all the blue icons in the classroom below to learn about different networking strategies!
-Image credit: ESO (https://www.eso.org/public/images/2017_10_15_ABC_Building_Meeting_Room_360-CC/)

 <iframe src="https://ccle.ucla.edu/mod/hvp/embed.php?id=4067600" width="622" height="375" frameborder="0" allowfullscreen="allowfullscreen" title="Networking in Academic Settings"></iframe><script src="https://ccle.ucla.edu/mod/hvp/library/js/h5p-resizer.js" charset="UTF-8"></script>